Brady, Patriots defense shine in 30-14 win over Jets

 Michel scored the game’s first touchdown, running it from 5 yards out to cap a 9-play, 88-yard drive.

 Brady and offense then took to the air, spreading out New York’s secondary with multiple four-receiver formations.
-Phillip Dorsett had a 25-yard TD reception and Julian Edelman caught another score from 3 yards out early in the second quarter.
+Dorsett had a 25-yard TD reception and Edelman caught another score from 3 yards out early in the second quarter.
 Edelman capped the score with an emphatic spike of the ball , a throwback to the celebration of choice by retired Patriots tight end Rob Gronkowski.
-Edelman later left the game with a chest injury and didn’t return.

 MILESTONE WATCH